Renaissance (Beyoncé album): Music and themes

+Musically, Renaissance is a dance, house, pop, and R&B album, incorporating elements of disco, soul, funk, bounce, Chicago house, Detroit techno, and electro.
+Renaissance celebrates club cultures shaped by Black women and queer communities, which provided marginalized groups with spaces for expression and celebration.
+It pays homage to the contributions of Black pioneers to disco, house, and techno, alongside Black and Latinx ballroom and kiki scenes.
 The tracks are connected by seamless transitions facilitated by beatmatching, evoking a DJ mix.
 This reflects "the shifting moods and the physicality of the dance floor" rather than "the constraints of a radio station or a playlist", according to The New Yorker's Carrie Battan.
-Some tracks also have unconventional song structures, containing multiple tempos and movements.